Transversal numbers of simplicial polytopes, spheres, and pure complexes: Preliminaries

 The boundary complex of any simplicial polytope is a simplicial sphere.
 In light of this, a simplicial $(d-1)$-sphere is called {\em polytopal} if it can be realized as the boundary complex of a simplicial $d$-polytope.
 It follows from Steinitz' theorem that all simplicial $2$-spheres are polytopal; however, for $d\geq 4$, most of simplicial $(d-1)$-spheres are not polytopal; see \cite{GoodmanPollack,Kal,NeSanWil,PfeiZieg}.

 An important subclass of simplicial spheres and balls is the class of PL spheres and PL balls.
 We say that $\Delta$ is a {\em PL $d$-ball} if $\Delta$ is PL homeomorphic to a $d$-simplex, while $\Delta$ is a {\em PL $(d-1)$-sphere} if it is PL homeomorphic to the boundary complex of a $d$-simplex.
-If $\Delta$ is a PL $d$-ball, then every {\em ridge} of $\Delta$ (i.e., a $(d-1)$-face of $\Delta$) is contained in at most two facets.
-The boundary complex of $\Delta$, $\partial\Delta$, is a pure $(d-1)$-dimensional complex generated by those ridges that are contained in a unique facet.
-The complex $\partial\Delta$ is a PL $(d-1)$-sphere.
-The faces of $\partial\Delta$ are called {\em boundary faces} of $\Delta$; all other faces of $\Delta$ are called {\em interior faces} of $\Delta$.
+For example, the boundary complex of a PL $d$-ball is a PL $(d-1)$-sphere, and so is the boundary complex of a simplicial $d$-polytope.
 If $P$ is a simplicial polytope and $\Delta$ is a PL ball such that $\partial P=\partial\Delta$, then $\Delta$ is called a {\em triangulation} of $P$.

 Let $\Delta$ be a PL $(d-1)$-sphere.
 If $\Delta$ contains an induced subcomplex $\overline{A}*\partial \overline{B}$, where $A$ and $B$ are disjoint nonempty subsets of $V(\Delta)$ with $|A|+|B|=d+1$, then we can perform a {\em bistellar flip} on $\Delta$ by replacing $\overline{A}*\partial \overline{B}$ with $\partial \overline{A}*\overline{B}$.
 The resulting complex is again a PL $(d-1)$-sphere.
 The following result due to Pachner \cite{Pachner} allows to easily search through the space of PL spheres.